11 Day Fully Escorted Battlefield Tour – including the Dawn Service at Australian National Memorial, Villers-Bretonneux

 Your battlefield trip will begin and end in Paris, with a spectacular farewell dinner cruise on the Seine.
 We’ll also visit the sacred town of Reims and spend a wonderful day in the Champagne region, which includes a visit to the prestigious wine cellar of Moet & Chandon.

 Our tour focuses on a unique range of activities and the venues have been carefully selected to enable you to experience the best local French cuisine and the provincial charm of the areas visited.

 You will also get exclusive access to a vast array of ww1 battlefields documentation, maps, films and photographs from the archives of the Australian War Memorial to enhance your experience and ensure you a wonderful and memorable tour.Enquire Now

 - The very special Anzac Day Dawn Service at Villers Bretonneux.

 - Participate in the Last Post Ceremony at Menin Gate – a never to be forgotten experience.

-- Visit the main Somme battlefields where the AIF suffered thousands of casualties in several short weeks, plus the famous battleground of Hamel, and the subsequent ‘advance to victory’.
+- Visit the main Somme battlefields where the AIF suffered thousands of casualties in several short weeks.

 - Retrace the steps of the terrible Third Battle of Ypres and the former battlefields of Hill 60, Menin Road, Polygon Wood and many other sites of key interest.